 Section 509 in the Indian Penal Code.

-To be called modern and live in a world filled with peace, women should be given proper respect and the same value as their male counterparts.
+To call ourselves modern and live in a world filled with peace, we must give women the proper respect and the same value as their male counterparts.
 Let us make this world a place where our sisters, daughters, friends, and every woman are safe and happy to live a fearless life.

 Thanks for reading, spread awareness by sharing this article with your friends and family.
 See you all in my next post.
 Till then take care, stay blessed.